 A section of Graceland Memorial Park at Kenilworth, New Jersey, consisting of 3,264 graves with perpetual care, was purchased for $88,000 on October 14, 1964.
 The three church bells were electrified for $3,500.

 The teak wood doors, manufactured in Hong Kong, were installed at the church entrances.
 The cost including closures and labor totaled $520.
 The church vestibule was also renovated.

-On September 9, 1987, the Mitred Archpriest John Skvir fell-asleep in the Lord ending the longest pastorate at the parish of 37 years of service.
-Deacon Daniel Skvir, son of Father John, was ordained priest on September 19, 1987, and became the Chaplain of the Holy Transfiguration Chapel on the campus of the University of Princeton.
+On September 9, 1987, the Mitred Archpriest John Skvir reposed in the Lord ending the longest pastorate at the parish of 37 years.
+Deacon Daniel Skvir, son of Father John, was ordained priest, on September 19, 1987, and became the Chaplain of the Holy Transfiguration Chapel on the campus of the University of Princeton.
 Mitred Protopresbyter Daniel Hubiak, the former Chancellor of the Orthodox Church in America, was appointed rector of the parish in 1987.
-He served an increasing immigration of Orthodox from eastern Europe, and developed charitable services for the needy in the Soviet Union.
+He served immigrants of Orthodox from Europe and developed charitable services for the needy in the Soviet Union.

 The front steps to 109 and 107 were replaced and catch basins adjacent to the church were installed for $21,335.

-The lower level of the church was repaired and painted for $7,725.1996.
-An air conditioning unit was installed in choir loft in May for $10,600.
+An air conditioning unit was installed in the choir loft in May for $10,600.

 All brass appointments of the church were refurbished with personal donations.

 A second air conditioning unit was installed for $11,87 with personal donations.
 This was a split unit: one distributor in the altar and the other to the right of the Iconostas.
 New choir stands were purchased for $3,000 by a donor.